Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 Like above, but instead of enclosing the pattern in a

-non-ID character use a white-separated pattern.
-The
+non-ID character use a white space separated pattern.

-pattern must start with an ID character.
+The pattern must start with an ID character.

 Example: